 - Internet2: Internet2® is a national and international collection of interconnected high performance networks that allow sites attached to these networks to interact in ways that are not possible using the commodity Internet.
 As a member of the Internet2 consortium, all UIS faculty, staff, and students have access to Internet2 when communicating with other Internet2 connected sites.
 Internet2 networks are a significant advance in networking capability for the research and education community.

-- Campus Emergency Notification System: UIS-Alert sends e-mail and text messages in the event of a campus emergency or other significant event.
+- UIS-Alert Emergency Notification System: UIS-Alert sends e-mail and text messages in the event of a campus emergency or other significant event.
 UIS faculty, staff and students can sign up to receive messages from UIS-Alert.
 Additionally, the campus employs the Informacast alert notification system that sends visual and audible alert messages over the VoiP network to the campus telephones and to speakers located throughout the campus.

 - Voice over IP: Most telephones on campus are voice over Internet Protocol (VoIP) phones using the campus data network for voice communications traffic.
 The phones are integrated with the Exchange e-mail system, allowing users to receive voice mail messages in their e-mail Inbox, and to play them back from any computer with Internet access and audio player software.

 - Datacenters: ITS provides campus network services from multiple, specialized datacenters, both on campus and off.
 These datacenters are equipped with advanced capabilities such as multiple redundant air conditioning systems, uninterruptible power feeds, backup power generation systems, and advanced security systems, providing a very high level of reliability, availability and security.